-Sylvia Ray is an award winning Chicana/Korean-American filmmaker that is passionate about projects that are inclusive, visually inspiring, and emotionally truthful.
-She focuses on telling stories about characters that overcome fears and feelings of unworthiness while navigating the humor of the human experience.
+Sylvia Ray is an award winning Chicana/Korean-American filmmaker that focuses on telling stories about characters that overcome fears and feelings of unworthiness while navigating the humor of the human experience.

 Sylvia has worked creatively in AR and VR with clients like Magnopus on Disney and Disney-Pixar projects.
-She also worked with Director and Cinematographer Christopher Blauvelt and shadowed Director Michael Goi on ABC’s THE ROOKIE.
+She also worked with award-winning filmmakers like Craig Barron and Christopher Blauvelt.
+She has also shadowed Director Michael Goi on ABC’s THE ROOKIE.

 Sylvia earned a degree in Communications while minoring in Asian Studies at Cal State Fullerton.
 She is based in Los Angeles and pulls inspiration from her desert-town upbringing, travels abroad, her fashion background, and motherhood.

 Sylvia was a 2019 fellow and a 2020 fellow during their Alumni Edition and had her work featured on Pantaya and Dish!
 Latino